wkencel/WillKencelGatsbySite/README.md

 A starter to launch your blazing fast personal website and a blog, Built with [Gatsby][gatsby] and [Netlify CMS][netlifyCMS].
 Feel free to use as a model for your own.

-*used AWS hosting instead of netlify*
+*I used AWS hosting instead of deploying to netlify*

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/stackrole/gatsby-starter-foundation)

 Need help launching your website?
 Feel free to reach me at wkencel1@gmail.com

 ## 👌 Features
-- A Blog and Personal website with Netlify CMS.
+- A Blog and Personal website with Gatsby CMS.
 - Responsive Web Design
 - Dark / Light Mode
-- Customize content of Homepage, About and Contact page.
+- Customize content of Homepage, Blog, About and Contact page.
 - Add / Modify / Delete blog posts.
 - Edit website settings, Add Google Analytics and make it your own all with in the CMS.
 - SEO Optimized